 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-Depending on the tour you choose, your starting point is either in Oia or Tui.
+The starting starting point of your tour is Oia.
 To get there, it’s best to fly into Santiago–Rosalía de Castro Airport (SCQ).
 From there, your guides can either arrange airport transfers to the meeting point for an additional fee or you can reach them by yourselves.
 You can rent a car, take a bus or a train and it could take you anywhere between 1 and 2.5 hours.

 A non-refundable 30% deposit to secure your place is due upon booking.
 The remaining amount is paid 2 months (60 days) prior to departure.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.